Cityfight: Modern Combat in the Urban Environment

 Cityfight: Modern Combat in the Urban Environment is a board game published by Simulations Publications (SPI) in 1979.

 Description

-Cityfight: Modern Combat in the Urban Environment is a two-player wargame that depicts post-World War II combat in an urban environment.
+Cityfight: Modern Combat in the Urban Environment is a two-player wargame that depicts urban combat post-World War II.
 Published before the Fall of the Berlin Wall, the game posits that the Cold War has gone hot, and Russia has invaded West Germany.
 Combat takes place in villages and suburbs on the outskirts of an unnamed German city.